-I've spent around 14 years creating many of the planted areas for wildlife, and of course for my own enjoyment.
+I've spent around 14 years creating many of my planted areas for wildlife, and of course for my own enjoyment.
 I grew up in the country and will always be a country girl at heart.

-All of my floral and landscape /meadow paintings are created using my gardens as the main first point of inspiration.
+All my floral and landscape /meadow paintings are created using my gardens as the main first point of inspiration.